 The Substance Abuse And Mental Health Services Administration (SAMHSA) states that hope is the foundation of addiction recovery.
 Hope can inspire someone who feels like they’ve lost everything to addiction to survive, recover, and thrive.
 Give someone hope by letting them know you’re available for support.
 Be a genuine source of love and positivity during possibly the hardest time in someone’s life.
 Offering a ride to a support group meeting, or attending one yourself, can remove a person’s feelings of isolation and despair.

 Treatment for a substance use disorder can be a challenging process.
 Yet, a supportive network and the right rehab program can successfully start an individual down the road of recovery.
 Undoubtedly, breaking free of the control of addiction is the best way to celebrate the New Year in 2019.
-Contact an addiction treatment provider today for more information on recovery options.
+Contact a treatment provider today for more information on recovery options.